-Upon termination, all documents, data, and reports prepared by the Contractor under the contract shall become the property of and be delivered to AHCCCSA on demand.
+Upon termination under this paragraph, all documents, data, and reports prepared by the Contractor under the contract shall become the property of and be delivered to AHCCCSA on demand.

-AHCCCSA may, upon termination of this contract, procure on terms and in the manner that it deems appropriate, materials or services to replace those under this contract.
+AHCCCSA may, upon termination of this contract, procure, on terms and in the manner that it deems appropriate, materials or services to replace those under this contract.
 The Contractor shall be liable for any excess costs incurred by AHCCCSA in re-procuring the materials or services.

-20) TERMINATION - AVAILABILITY OF FUNDS
+14) TERMINATION - AVAILABILITY OF FUNDS